Mostafa-Usama/Maze-of-Death/README.md

 # Maze-of-Death
 - All you have to do is download and extract the file
+- WASD for movements
+- Space to jump
+- Tap to open or close inventory
+- E to interact with thing

 # Screenshots
 <p align='center'>
 <img src=https://github.com/Mostafa-Usama/Maze-of-Death/blob/main/Screenshots/ugDgzt.png>